ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 This program aims to analyze the relationship between memory access patterns and power consumption under different JVMs (utilizing both Just-in-Time and Ahead-of-Time compilation).

 There are three primary memory access patterns:
-- **temporal**: memory that has been recently accessed is likely to be accessed again in the near future.
+- **Temporal**: memory that has been recently accessed is likely to be accessed again in the near future.
-- **spatial**: adjacent memory locations are likely to be accessed in close succession.
+- **Spatial**: adjacent memory locations are likely to be accessed in close succession.
-- **striding**: memory access follows a predictable pattern, typically with a fixed interval between accesses.
+- **Striding**: memory access follows a predictable pattern, typically with a fixed interval between accesses.

-This program creates a large array of longs, occupying approximately 4 GB of RAM memory.
+The program creates a large array of longs, occupying approximately 4 GB of RAM memory.
 Then, during 10 consecutive iterations, the array elements are accesses based on one of the described patterns.
 After each iteration, the validity of the tests is checked.

 Source code: [MemoryAccessPatterns.java](https://github.com/ionutbalosin/jvm-energy-consumption/blob/main/java-samples/src/main/java/com/ionutbalosin/jvm/energy/consumption/MemoryAccessPatterns.java)